V-S board approves 2021 budget

 “We are 100% reimbursed from the federal government for the lunches that we are providing,” Hainstock explained.
 “We are in good shape there.”

-Hainstock commended district staff from those individuals making to meals to bus drivers who are out there delivering the meals and thanked them all for their hard work and dedication.
+Hainstock commended district staff from those individuals making the meals to bus drivers who are out there delivering the meals and thanked them all for their hard work and dedication.

-“We are going to have most costs that are covered by 400 meals,” Hainstock said.
+“We are going to have most costs than are covered by 400 meals,” Hainstock said.
 “But the district has the monies to cover those costs.”